-In summary, Acronis has designed its solutions to offer IT organizations better control of their cyber protection environment through global policies, role-based data management, and encryption.
-Security is enhanced using active AI-based ransomware detection, alerting, and automated recovery with certified data authenticity.
+Acronis has designed its solutions to offer service providers and enterprise IT organizations better control of their cyber protection environment through global policies, role-based data management, and encryption.
+Security is enhanced using active Al-based malware detection, alerting, and automated recovery with certified data authenticity.
 Finally, the product architecture is designed for universal scale-out deployment with simple implementations and management.